zcstarr/zipa/README.md

 This repo is built upon the [Icefall](https://github.com/k2-fsa/icefall) library in Next-gen Kaldi.
 The usage is almost the same.

 ## Environment
+Please refer to `icefall_container.def` for a complete setup of the environment.

 A pre-built apptainer container can be found [here](https://huggingface.co/datasets/anyspeech/ipapack_plus_meta/blob/main/pytorch2.4.0-cuda12.4-icefall-container.sif).